 Mary Kay McCalla Martire focuses her practice on a wide variety state and local tax issues.
 She advises clients on matters related to sales tax, with an emphasis on the sale of digital products.
 In addition, she advises business clients on income tax apportionment and remote employee withholding obligations.
 Mary Kay counsels individual clients on residency and income sourcing questions, and frequently advises captives and their insureds on direct procurement tax issues.
 She also has experience with state and local utility and telecommunications tax matters.

 Mary Kay has an extensive litigation background in state and federal court, as well as administrative tribunals.
-She has particular experience in the defense of qui tam (whistleblower) claims filed in the state tax arena, and has won the dismissal of many Illinois False Claims Act cases.
-Mary Kay played a key role in most of the reported decisions issued by the Illinois appellate court in this area over the last decade.
+She has particular experience in the defense of qui tam (whistleblower) claims filed in the state tax arena and has won the dismissal of many Illinois False Claims Act cases.
+Mary Kay played a key role in many of the reported decisions issued by the Illinois appellate court in this area.
 She also has experience defending clients against class action and consumer fraud claims.

-In the insurance arena, Mary Kay frequently advises clients on state tax matters concerning captive insurance.
-Mary Kay has represented clients in a number of state insurance tax litigation matters, including serving as the principal trial attorney for a group of insurance companies that successfully challenged the constitutionality of the Illinois Privilege Tax (Milwaukee Safeguard Ins.
+Mary Kay also has represented clients in a number of state insurance tax litigation matters, including serving as the principal trial attorney for a group of insurance companies that successfully challenged the constitutionality of the Illinois Privilege Tax (Milwaukee Safeguard Ins.
 Co. v.
 Selky, 179 Ill.2d 94 (1997)).

 Won Appellate Court verdict affirming dismissal of qui tam claim for over $1 million in attorneys’ fees.
 State of Illinois ex. rel.
 Stephen B. Diamond P.C. v.
 SR/Ecom, Inc., 2018 IL App.
 (1st) 172612